Harrison College of Pharmacy

 Research Interests

-Dr. Loop's research experience has led to several opportunities to provide outreach, including leading the writing of the Total Cardiovascular Disease chapter for the AHA/ASA statistics updates in 2021 and 2022, serving as a statistical reviewer for JAMA Network Open, an ad hoc reviewer for other journals focused on cardiovascular disease, an ad hoc reviewer for study section at NIH, and statistical consulting for individuals and organizations.
+Dr. Loop's research experience has led to several opportunities to provide outreach, including leading the writing of the Total Cardiovascular Disease chapter for the AHA/ASA statistics updates in 2021 and 2022, serving as a statistical reviewer for JAMA Network Open, serving as an ad hoc reviewer for other journals focused on cardiovascular disease, serving as an ad hoc reviewer for study section at NIH and the AHA, and providing statistical consulting services for individuals and organizations.

 Recent Funded Research